khulnasoft-lab/design.khulnasoft.com/contents/content/ui-text.md

 ## Brevity

 Users will skim content, rather than read text carefully.
 Copy should be concise and short whenever possible.
-A long message or label is a red flag hinting at a design that needs improvement.
+A long message or label indicates a design that might need improvement.

 When familiar with a web app, users rely on muscle memory and may read even less when moving quickly.
 A good experience should quickly orient a user, regardless of their experience, to the purpose of the current screen.
 Understanding should happen without the user having to consciously read long strings of text.

 In general, text is burdensome and adds cognitive load.
 This load is even more pronounced in a powerful productivity tool such as GitLab.
-We shouldn’t rely on words as a crutch to explain the purpose of a screen.
+We shouldn’t rely on words to explain the purpose of a screen.
 Instead, the current navigation and composition of on-screen elements should get the user 95% there, with the remaining 5% being specific elements such as text.

 Brevity is especially important for: